Secure Software Development Best Practices

 It’s not enough to apply new security technologies.
 The software itself needs to close risk gaps.
 Putting stronger locks on your front door is no use if the windows are left open.

-Why Is Security In Software Development Difficult?
+Why Is a Secure Development Process Difficult?

 Secure Software Isn’t a Big Enough Priority